 Young In Hong: Five Acts & A Monologue

-Five Acts begins with overlooked stories from Korea’s modern and contemporary history of women’s labor, revealing that women’s bodies and labor have never been peripheral – even as their stories have long been excluded from dominant historical narratives centered on male heroes.
+Five Acts begins with overlooked stories from Korea’s modern and contemporary history of women’s labor, revealing that women’s bodies and labor have never been peripheral – even as their stories have long been excluded from dominant historical narratives centered on heroes.
 Figures such as Hyun Kyeok, a former gisaeng turned independence activist; Bu Chunhwa, a haenyeo who led anti-Japanese protests in Jeju; and Shin Soonae, a leader in the Cheonggye Garment Workers’ Union, are among those whose struggles Hong brings into focus.
 Key moments from these histories are embroidered onto a 40-meter-long tapestry, offering a charged site of rupture—a surface for activation, brought to life through five performances held during the course of the exhibition.

 On the inner side of the tapestry, abstract and geometric shapes are embroidered on hemp fabric.
 These forms are inspired by the petroglyphs of Bangudae Terrace in Cheonjeon-ri, Uljoo, where elements of nature—wind, clouds, and the sun—are carved into stone.
 These shapes are echoed in handcrafted sculptures made of willow, fabric, and ceramic, creating a rhythmic visual language throughout the space.
 Inspired by animal behavior enrichment tools observed in a zoo, the sculptures resemble playground equipment like hoops or ring tosses.
 During performances, they serve as instruments and props, enabling performers to respond to embroidered scenes and compose new gestures in the sensory present.
 A drummer accompanies them, improvising rhythms guided by animal-shaped scores stitched along the lower edge of the tapestry.

-Installed in a darkened room, Accidental Paradise is a sound installation in which a monologue by the artist is translated and recited in the voice of a crane.
-The artist’s voice was analyzed into thirteen tonal qualities and paired with over a thousand crane vocalizations, creating a hybrid chorus where human and nonhuman voices converge.
-The artist was drawn to the crane not only for its symbolic status as an endangered species, but also for its social nature and the way it emits multiple voices when in groups.
-Recalling her first encounter with a crane in the Demilitarized Zone (DMZ), the artist attempts to intersect the presence of the crane with her own—bridging the two through a shared sensory and imaginative space.
-In this exhibition, tapestry, sound, and performance are fluidly interwoven.
-Resisting linear narratives and vertical structures of authority, Hong offers an egalitarian field in which history is sensed through embodied gestures, rhythmic activations, and sonic transformations.
-Here, stories of resistance do not disappear—they wait, pulsing beneath the surface, until bodies, rhythms, and voices bring them back to life.
+Accidental Paradise, installed in a darkened room, is a sound installation in which a text written and read by the artist is transformed into a polyphonic composition that merges human and nonhuman voices.
+Collaborator Owen Lloyd developed a program that analyzes thirteen distinct characteristics of the artist’s voice and matches each moment with over a thousand crane calls.
+Through this program, the artist’s reading voice is transformed into a range of crane vocalizations with varied timbres and tones, evoking the effect of her voice being rearticulated as a chorus of cranes.
+The artist was drawn to the crane not only because of its symbolic status as an endangered species, but also due to its social nature and the multiplicity of sounds it produces when in groups.
+Recalling her first encounter with a crane in the Korean Demilitarized Zone (DMZ), she attempts to interweave the presence of the crane with her own—bridging the two through a shared sensory and imaginative space.

 Performance